christian-belloni/rules_uniffi/README.md

 rules\_uniffi provides an easy and powerful way to develop cross platform applications with ergonomic interop with swift and kotlin (and more languages on the way)

 # Features
- - Swift/Kotlin code generation powered by the [uniffi](https://github.com/mozilla/uniffi-rs) library
+ - Swift/Kotlin code generation powered by the [uniffi](https://github.com/mozilla/uniffi-rs) project
  - Automatic target definition for the generated code (cdylib for kotlin and staticlib for swift)

 # Kotlin Quickstart